Mount Kimbie: Signing to Warp Records, Cold Spring Fault Less Youth and Love What Survives: 2012–2017

+Touring, collaborations and MK 3.5: Die Cuts | City Planning: 2018–2022

-Mount Kimbie toured extensively across the world in 2017 and 2018 to support the album, including festival appearances at Pitchfork Music Festival, Primavera Sound Festival, Field Day and Electric Picnic.
+Mount Kimbie toured extensively across the world in 2017 and 2018 to support the album, including festival appearances at Pitchfork Music Festival, Primavera Sound, Field Day and Electric Picnic.

-On 9 August 2018, Mount Kimbie's compilation release as part of the DJ Kicks series was announced, featuring an original production by the duo titled "Southgate".
-In 2019 they released a four track live recording of the Warp NTS live session.
+On 9 August 2018, Mount Kimbie's compilation release as part of the DJ-Kicks series was announced, featuring an original production by the duo titled Southgate.
+In 2019 they released a four-track live recording of the Warp NTS live session.
 In the same year they were commissioned by Adidas Originals to produce music for a new campaign.

-In the recent years, they have collaborated with artists such as Slowthai, James Blake, King Krule, and Micachu.

-On 15 September 2020, the trio Slowthai, James Blake and Mount Kimbie released their collaborative single titled "feel away" which appeared on Slowthai's UK number one album Tyron.
+On 15 September 2020, Slowthai, James Blake and Mount Kimbie released their collaborative single titled Feel Away which appeared on Slowthai's UK number one album, Tyron.

-In July 2021, Mount Kimbie announced the release of two tracks that were part of the 'Love What Survives' recording sessions, but did not make it onto the album.
-On 28 July 2021, the tracks entitled 'Black Stone / Blue Liquid' were released on limited edition vinyl and made available to download via their website until 30 July.
-An accompanying music video was made for the track 'Black Stone'.
-The video was directed by Peter Eason Daniels.
+In July 2021, Mount Kimbie announced the release of two tracks that were part of the Love What Survives recording sessions, but did not make it onto the album.
+On 28 July 2021, the tracks titled Black Stone and Blue Liquid were released on limited edition vinyl and made available to download via their website until 30 July.
+An accompanying music video was made for Black Stone, directed by Peter Eason Daniels.

-In November 2021, Dom Maker received a Grammy nomination for his co production work on James Blake's track 'Before'.
-The song was nominated for Best Dance/Electronic Recording.
+In November 2021, Maker received a Grammy nomination for Best Dance/Electronic Recording for his co-production on James Blake's track Before.

-MK 3.5: Die Cuts | City Planning: 2022–Present

 In September 2022 the duo released two double-sided singles, each with tracks produced by an individual member.
-Dom Maker released the tracks "A Deities Encore," featuring Liv.e, and "In Your Eyes," featuring frequent collaborator Slowthai alongside label mate Danny Brown.
-Kai Campos released two techno-infused tracks, "Q / Quartz".
-Each were understood to feature on Mount Kimbie's forthcoming third album Soon after, Maker released the non-album track "Locked In" featuring Maxo Kream and Pa Salieu.
+Dom Maker released the tracks A Deities Encore, featuring Liv.e, and In Your Eyes, featuring frequent collaborator Slowthai alongside label mate, Danny Brown.
+Campos released two techno-infused tracks, Q and Quartz.
+Each were understood to feature on Mount Kimbie's forthcoming fourth album.
+Soon after, Maker released the non-album track Locked In featuring Maxo Kream and Pa Salieu.

-The album, entitled MK 3.5: Die Cuts | City Planning, was officially announced the day after "Locked In" was released.
+The album, titled MK 3.5: Die Cuts | City Planning, was officially announced the day after Locked In was released.
 Rather than a straight collaboration, as on previous records, the album consists of two halves: one created by the now Los Angeles-based Maker, and the other the London-based Campos.
 It was released on Warp Records in November 2022.
+In July 2023, a deluxe version of the album, City Planning (Deluxe), was released featuring numerous remixes.

+The Sunset Violent: 2023–present

+Coinciding with the single Dumb Guitar in November 2023, a statement confirmed the official inclusion of Andrea Balency-Béarn and Marc Pell as part of Mount Kimbie.
+In February 2024, the now four-piece announced their next album, The Sunset Violent, would be released on 5 April 2024, along with the second single titled Fishbrain.
+The group also went on tour in support of the record.

+On 20 June 2025, Mount Kimbie released a live album, The Sunset Violent (Live in Heidelberg).
+It features live performances of tracks from both Love What Survives and The Sunset Violent and was recorded at Metropolink Festival in Heidelberg, Germany.